NathanWalker/nativescript-ngx-fonticon/README.md

 ### Non-webpack:

 Note that the location of the file **relative to your app.module** (or whatever you are using as your root module) is what determines the path that require takes.
+This assumes that assets is a sibling folder of `app.module.ts`.

 ```
 TNSFontIconModule.forRoot({ 'fa': require('./assets/css/fa-5.css')})